ruby-cute/ruby-cute/examples/g5k-tutorial.md

     [6] pry(main)> grid5000_opt = OARSSHopts.new(:keys => "~/my_ssh_jobkey")
     => {:user=>"oar", :keys=>"~/my_ssh_jobkey", :port=>6667}

 Now, we can communicate using SSH with our nodes.
-Lets send the machinefile using SCP.
+Let's send the machinefile using SCP.
 From a `pry` console let's load the SCP module to transfer files:

     [12] pry(main)> require 'net/scp'

-Then, let's open the editor with an empty file:

-    [6] pry(main)> edit -t

-and copy-paste the following code:
+Then, copy-paste the following code in pry console:

     Net::SCP.start(nodes.first, "oar", grid5000_opt) do |scp|
       scp.upload! machine_file.path, "/tmp/machine_file"
     end

-If we save and quit the editor, the code will be evaluated in `pry` context.
-Therefore, in this case the file will be sent into the first node.
+The previous code will sent the machine file into the first node.
 We can check this by performing an SSH connection into the node.
+Here to illustrate the use of temporary files, let's type the following:

+    [6] pry(main)> edit -t

-We open the editor as we did before and type the following code:
+and copy-paste the following code:

     Net::SSH.start(nodes.first, "oar", grid5000_opt) do |ssh|
       puts ssh.exec("cat /tmp/machine_file")
     end

+If we save and quit the editor, the code will be evaluated in `pry` context.
 Which will generate the following output:

     [12] pry(main)> edit -t